Darion/links/linux.md

 * [osquery](https://osquery.readthedocs.io/en/stable/) is an operating system instrumentation framework for Windows, OS X (macOS), Linux, and FreeBSD.
 The tools make low-level operating system analytics and monitoring both performant and intuitive.
 It exposes an operating system as a high-performance relational database.
 * [cryfs](http://www.cryfs.org/) encrypts your files, so you can safely store them anywhere.
 It works well together with cloud services like Dropbox, iCloud, OneDrive and others.
 * [lsofgraph](https://github.com/zevv/lsofgraph) - lsof to graphviz
+* [firejail](https://firejail.wordpress.com/) is a SUID program that reduces the risk of security breaches by restricting the running environment of untrusted applications using Linux namespaces and seccomp-bpf

 ## WM